 2. Hormonal changes in women

-For women, moments like menopause, pregnancy, and menstrual cycle can influence eczema.
+For women, moments like menopause, pregnancy, and the menstrual cycle can influence eczema.
 A decrease in estrogen makes the skin dull and dry, unable to maintain moisture, thus making the skin condition worse.

 To avoid this, talk to your doctor about regulating your hormones.
 During these moments, moisturize your skin more than ever.
 Learn more about balancing your hormones here.